-Our research group focuses on algorithmic aspects of parallel and distributed computing, and the main goal is to solve different fundamental problems in this research area.
+Our research group focuses on algorithmic aspects of modern models of computation, such as parallel and distributed computing, and the main goal is to solve different fundamental problems in this research area.
 Parallel and distributed computing is a key technology for the solution of large, computationally intensive problems in science and engineering.
 In parallel and distributed systems, a complex task is processed by several computing entities simultaneously.
 These share the workload in a similar way to an assembly line or a large company with different business areas.
 We distinguish between parallel computing, in which the computing performance is achieved by a single parallel machine consisting of several processors, and distributed computing, where the task is processed by a distributed network consisting of several computers placed at different locations.

 We are particularly interested in the following problems: